Tamra Judge Reveals She Lives ‘Below’ Her Means After ‘RHOC’ Exit, Says She’s Always Been ‘Cautious’

-Tamra Judge appeared on the Behind the Velvet Rope with David Yontef podcast days ago, where she opened up about her spending habits months after confirming the end of her full-time position on The Real Housewives of Orange County.
+Tamra Judge appeared on the Behind the Velvet Rope with David Yontef podcast (available via Apple) days ago, and she opened up about her spending habits months after confirming the end of her full-time position on The Real Housewives of Orange County.

 After moving on from the Bravo reality series where she was first seen on Season 3 alongside her now-ex-husband, Simon Barney, Tamra said that when it comes to blowing money, she’s never been one to make poor financial decisions.